Operation Dost

-Operation Dost is an ongoing search and rescue operation initiated by the Government of India to aid Syria and Turkey, after the 2023 Turkey–Syria earthquake devastated both countries on 6 February 2023.
-The epicenter was 34 km west of Gaziantep, Turkey.
+Operation Dost (Operation Friend) was the search and rescue operation initiated by the Government of India to aid Syria and Turkey, after the 2023 Turkey–Syria earthquakes devastated both countries on 6 February 2023.
+The epicenter was 37 km west of Gaziantep, Turkey.

 Etymology

 'Dost' means 'friend' in both Hindi and Turkish.

 Responses

 The morning of the earthquake, India's Prime Minister Narendra Modi expressed his grief and solidarity with Turkey, saying:

 A few hours later, Modi sent additional condolences and offers of assistance to Syria:

 Prime Minister Modi's Principal Secretary P. K. Mishra held a meeting in the South Block of the Secretariat Building to determine what immediate relief measures would be offered to Turkey.
 In attendance were the cabinet secretary, the National Disaster Management Authority, the National Disaster Response Force (NDRF), and representatives of the ministries of Home Affairs, Defence, External Affairs, Civil Aviation, and Health and Family Welfare.

 India's Minister of External Affairs S. Jaishankar shared condolences to Turkey and Syria.
 He named existing humanitarian efforts in Turkey and Syria after his meeting with Turkish envoy Firat Sunel.

 Turkish Ambassador to India Firat Sunel thanked New Delhi for their assistance and support, adding "Dost kara günde belli olur (a friend in need is a friend indeed).
 Thank you very much India".

-Turkish pro-government daily newspaper Daily Sabah praised India's efforts and help to Türkiye.
+Turkish pro-government daily newspaper Daily Sabah praised India's efforts and help to Turkey.